98iam/django/README.md

 # Install dependencies
 pip install -r requirements.txt

+# If you encounter any dependency issues, try installing with the --no-deps flag and then install dependencies separately
+# pip install --no-deps -r requirements.txt

 # Copy example environment file and edit with your values
 cp .env.example .env
 # Edit .env with your database credentials and Gemini API key